-Specific loss benefits are distributed as two-thirds of your average weekly wage multiplied by a given number of weeks, depending on the injury.
-Benefits vary according to the type and extent of the injury.
-As outlined in the Pennsylvania Workers Compensation Act, payments for specific loss are as follows:
+Specific loss benefits are based on two-thirds of your average weekly wage multiplied by a given number of weeks, depending on the type of injury.
+When claiming specific loss benefits for your injury, there are guidelines set by Pennsylvania law for compensation:

 - Loss of a hand: 335 weeks of payments